pe1oez/bpqether-remap/README.md

 bpqether-remap.sh - together with udev rule it's remap bpq device to ethernet interface.

+Copy the udev rule file 70-bpqether-remap.rules in /etc/udev/rules.d/
+Copy the script file bpqether-remap.sh in /usr/local/bin/

-See kernel log if the udev rule and this script has changed the mapping.
+After rebooting the system see kernel log if the udev rule and this script has changed the mapping.
 $ dmesg | grep rename | grep bpq
 bpq1: renamed from bpq0